 From your own house

-If your parents or grandparents were big music fans in their day, they might have a few (or a few boxes, even) of vinyl records lying around in your basement or your attic.
+If your parents or grandparents were big music fans in their day, they might have a few vinyl records (or a few boxes of them, even) lying around in your basement or your attic.

-Start sifting through them, list the titles and whatever metadata you have, and using the Goldmine® Grading Guide to classify the records you have.
+Start sifting through them, list the titles and whatever metadata you have, and then use the Goldmine® Grading Guide to classify the records you have.

 Group records together based on their condition and release version and create a detailed inventory so you’d have an estimate of how valuable your entire collection is.